Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 # Note:
 - use typedef
 - private class member has prefix m instead of _
+- Spent 10 hours trying to ignore warning from glm, failed
+- C5033 is level 1 warning can't
+- also .iln warning is tricky to ignore
 ### Added
 - practice/demo_of_ImGui_Docking
 - CMakeList new subdirectory demo_of_ImGui_Docking